curl/everything-curl/curl.md

 avoided and be left for other projects and products.

-It could be important to also consider that curl and libcurl try to avoid handling the actual data that is transfered.
+It could be important to also consider that curl and libcurl try to avoid handling the actual data that is transferred.
 It has for example no knowledge about HTML or anything else of the content that is popular to transfer over HTTP, but it knows all about how to transfer such data over HTTP.